esteinig/BRIGAD3/README.md

 *blaster.runBLAST()*

 Blast query sequences agains reference sequence (DB) with attributes specified for BLAST+.
-YOu can access the names of the result comparison files (--outfmt 6) by iterating over `blaster.results`.
+You can access the names of the result comparison files (--outfmt 6) by iterating over `blaster.results`.

 ####Tooltips
 ---